astrapi69/jaulp-wicket/README.md

 No animals were harmed in the making of this library.

-# Donate
+# Donations

-If you like this library, please consider a donation through
+If you like this library, please consider a donation through bitcoin or over bitcoin-cash with:

+1Jzso5h7U82QCNmgxxSCya1yUK7UVcSXsW

+or over ether with:

+0xaB6EaE10F352268B0CA672Dd6e999C86344D49D8

+or over flattr:

 <a href="http://flattr.com/thing/4067687/astrapi69jaulp-wicket-on-GitHub" target="_blank"><img src="http://api.flattr.com/button/flattr-badge-large.png" alt="Flattr this" title="Flattr this" border="0" /></a>